amannirala13/PhoneEditText-Android/README.md

 # PhoneEditText-Android

-PhoneEditText makes it easy for you to handel country codes in Phone number fields of your android application.
+PhoneEditText makes it easy for you to handle country codes in Phone number fields of your android application.
 PhoneEditText identifies your country and sets its respective dial code automatically.

 <p align="center">